TTNRT/docswebsite/src/content/docs/mytt/customize/bio.md

 ---
 title: Bio widget
+description: Our guide to adding a bio for your mytt profile
 ---
 Think of a bio about who you are, your interests, what you like or to do, or anything in general.
 When you have a bio, all of the information from it will be displayed publicly to everyone, including those that are not logged in.
 We use Markdown-it to assist with formatting your bio, along with some additional extensions you might also need with it.